 TUBA: The transumbilical approach, or TUBA, requires that a surgeon place the breast implant through the belly button, which means that the implant must travel from the abdomen to the chest.

 The TUBA technique is therefore performed blindly.
 There is little reference to how the implant travels under the skin.
 But, because the scar is hidden along the abdomen, the approach is desirable to some patients.
 With a blind insertion, however, the pocket for the implant can be imprecise.
 This may increase the chances of implant malposition.

 Transaxillary: The same is true for the transaxillary incision method, which involves an incision in the underarm.
 Implantation is, at times, unpredictable due to blind or poorly visualized pocket dissection.
 It’s possible only for saline to be placed with TUBA approaches.
 With transaxillary methods, generally only small silicone implants can be placed, as well as all sizes of saline implants.
-This is because saline breast implants come “empty” and are filled once inside the body during surgery, unlike their silicone cousins which come filled with silicone.
+This is because saline implants come “empty” and are filled once inside the body during surgery, unlike their silicone cousins which come filled with silicone.

 Periareolar Incision: The periareolar incision refers to the incision that extends from 4 to 8 o’clock along the border of the areola.
 The incision is placed where the dark skin meets the light skin.
 In women with dark skin, this incision may yield a dark raised scar.
 There are few advantages to this incision.
 The main one is that it provides no additional scars if combined with other procedures.

 Is it possible to hide the breast augmentation scars?